By TIM FAULKNER/ecoRI News staff

 BURRILLVILLE, R.I. — New motions have been filed and more hearings could be scheduled ahead of the final stage of Clear River Energy Center meetings that are expected to begin in December.

 The next public hearing, scheduled for Nov.
-27 in front of the Energy Facilities Siting Board (EFSB), will address the following motions:
+27 in front of the Energy Facility Siting Board (EFSB), will address the following motions:

 A request by the Tribal Council of the Narragansett Indian Tribe to join the application process as an intervenor.
 The nine-member council says it was excluded from an agreement made by tribal leaders to sell cooling water from its Charlestown reservation to Invenergy Thermal Development.
 Members of the Narragansett Indian Tribe have expressed opposition to the power plant and outrage that the water agreement was made without approval from the council.